-Another well-established approach to controlling jurisdiction has been for parties to obtain "anti-suit injunctions"-injunctions preventing a party from pursuing litigation in a foreign jurisdiction.
+approach Another well-established to controlling jurisdiction has been for parties to obtain "anti-suit injunctions"-injunctions preventing a party from pursuing litigation in a foreign jurisdiction.
 These are relatively rare in the patent litigation sphere, which has traditionally taken a territorial approach.
-However, there have been some examples recently in the FRAND7-related standard-essential patent field.
-For example, anti-suit injunctions were granted in U.S. courts relating to foreign infringement claims in Microsoft Corp. v Motorola Inc.8 and in TCL Communication Technology Holdings Ltd v Telefonaktieholaget LM Ericsson.9 Recently, the Munich district court issued an "anti-anti-suit injunction" preventing Continental from pursuing an anti-suit injunction in the U.S. that would in turn have sought to prevent Nokia from pursuing proceedings in Germany.10
+However, there have been some examples recently in the FRAND-related standard-essential patent field.
+For example, anti-suit injunctions were granted in U.S. courts relating to foreign infringement claims in Microsoft Corp. v.
+Motorola Inc. and in TCL Communication Technology Holdings Ltd v.
+Telefonaktiebolaget LM Ericsson.
+Recently, the Munich district "anti-anti-suit injunction" preventing court issued an